-An FDR is a U.S. Centers for Medicare & Medicaid (CMS) acronym that means first tier, downstream or related entity.
+An FDR is a U.S. Centers for Medicare & Medicaid Services (CMS) acronym that means first tier, downstream or related entity.

-Current CMS definitions1
+Current CMS definitions\

-A first tier entity is any party that enters a written arrangement, acceptable to CMS, with an MA organization or Part D plan sponsor or applicant.
+A first tier entity is any party that enters a written arrangement, acceptable to CMS, with a Medicare Advantage (MA) organization or Part D plan sponsor or applicant.